Ivor the Engine: Bluebell the Donkey

-A donkey who lives at Mrs Porty's house.
-She cannot talk, but she and Ivor just enjoy sitting around together.
+A donkey who lives at Mrs Porty's house, Bluebell cannot talk, but she and Ivor just enjoy sitting around together.
 As the Merioneth and Llantisilly Rail Traction Company Limited has only one locomotive (apart from the short service of Juggernaut), Bluebell is sometimes called upon to provide motive power.
-Examples include the towing by chain of the broken down locomotive Juggernaut and also the pulling of Mrs Porty's donkey cart when this was temporarily set on the railway tracks to pursue 'robbers' when Ivor had been 'stolen' in the episode The Lost Engine; in this latter case, like a locomotive, Bluebell strictly observed the railway signals, halting the chase until Owen the Signal had raised the signal arm.
+Examples include the towing by chain of the broken down locomotive Juggernaut and also the pulling of Mrs Porty's donkey cart when this was temporarily set on the railway tracks to pursue 'robbers' when Ivor had been 'stolen' in the episode "The Lost Engine"; in this latter case, like a locomotive, Bluebell strictly observed the railway signals, halting the chase until Owen the Signal had raised the signal arm.

 Morgan the Roundabout

 Mr Morgan is the fairground owner.
 He gave Ivor some pipes from the steam organ on his roundabout, so that Ivor could sing in the choir.
 He only appeared in the very first black and white series.